bhogsogs/NeuralStyleTransferandDeepDream/README.md

 ![image](https://github.com/bhogsogs/Neural-Style-Transfer-From-Scratch-with-DeepDream/assets/134948011/c9e69c21-3cab-4821-935f-4279f1f85764)

 Here, we try to implement the neural style transfer algorithm from scratch on the image that we obtained after subjecting it to the DeepDream algorithm.
-We leveraged a pretrained VGG19 model and picked up the intermediate layers of the same to quantify the content and style images. and the key steps are:

-1. Load and preprocess the content and style images
-2. Define VGG19 model and select output layers corresponding to content and style representations
-3. Define loss functions to calculate content, style and total loss; an MSE loss function for content loss, and a Gram Matrix based style loss for style differences:-
+We leveraged a pretrained VGG19 model and picked up the intermediate layers of the same to quantify the content and style images.
+The key part was to define loss functions to calculate content, style and total loss; an MSE loss function for content loss, and a Gram Matrix based style loss for style differences:-

 _Content loss:_